Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Discussion

-Limitations of our study include a sample of partisan US users restricted to the web version of X during a specific period, which may affect the generalizability of the findings~\cite{budak2024misunderstanding,eckles2022algorithmic}.
-Our population is limited to X users with at least 5\% of political content (73.4\% of the screened), but we intentionally selected this group to ensure the interventions can make a difference.
-Additionally, the experiment examines short-term effects—immediate in-feed responses and outcomes measured the day after the experiment---but does not address whether these effects persist over time.
-However, in scenarios where this ranking approach is integrated into the feed algorithm, the intervention would be continuously applied.
-Our reliance on in-feed surveys to assess immediate responses to stimuli follows established practices of ecological momentary assessment (EMA)~\cite{shiffman2008ecological}.
+Our reliance on in-feed surveys to assess immediate responses to stimuli follows established practices of ecological momentary assessment~\cite{shiffman2008ecological}.
 To mitigate the risk of demand characteristics associated with the close proximity of the assessment, we followed best practices in designing the experiment~\cite{zizzo2010experimenter}, providing only essential information about the study's purpose.
-Post-survey responses to an open-ended question about their experience during the study suggest that these precautions were effective, as participants did not report any impact on their experience attributable to their assigned condition.
-Describing the causal relation between social media and polarization as a unified phenomenon, of course, remains challenging: platforms are complex socio-technical systems, and small variations in design or exogenous factors can lead to different outcomes~\cite{yarchi2021political}.
-Future research should explore whether these effects persist over longer periods or in less politically charged contexts and examine the efficacy of feed reranking across different platforms and cultural settings.
+Post-survey responses to an open-ended question about participants' experiences during the study suggest that these precautions were effective, as they did not report any impact on their experience attributable to their assigned condition~\Appref{sup:impact}.